-This year, Ramadan began on the evening of Sunday 5th May 2019 and varies from 29 to 30 days.
-One of the five Pillars of Islam, Sawm will begin a few hours after the sighting of the moon at sunrise and continue until sunset.
+This year, Ramadan begins on the evening of Thursday 23 April 2020 and varies from 29 to 30 days.
+One of the five Pillars of Islam, Sawm (fasting) will begin a few hours after the sighting of the moon at sunrise and continue until sunset.

 What is fasting?